sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 cat Japan.cc.txt
 ```

 What did you see?
-To see a description of the data, use `cat` to show the contents of the file country.cc.txt:
+To see a description of the data, use `cat` to show the contents of the file country.cc.txt along with the data from Japan.cc.txt:

 ```